Last updated 8 February 2022

 Services have many things to think about during the COVID-19 pandemic.
 We have provided some key information below.
-We continue to update this page so please check back.
-To check what's been added recently, see Latest updates.
+We are continuing to add new research, reports, guides and policies related to COVID-19 and violence to our library.
+To find these resources, see our library quick topic search on COVID-19.

-MSD has created a webpage that has guidance and information for all social services (see previous guidance including information for each alert level) related to COVID-19.
-This information is regularly updated.
+The Ministry for Social Development (MSD) has a webpage that has guidance and information for all social services (see their previous guidance including information for each alert level) related to COVID-19.
+MSD provides a regular email update with new announcements for providers related to COVID-19.
+To subscribe to this newsletter email Community_Information@msd.govt.nz.

-The Ministry of Health updated advice on the use of face masks as part of the response to COVID-19.
-See their page on COVID-19: Use of masks in the community for more information - this page is regularly updated.
-The official government website has information for the general public on masks including what type of mask to use, when to wear masks at different alert levels and how to wear a face mask.
+The Ministry of Health has advice on the use of face masks as part of the response to COVID-19.
+See their page on COVID-19: Use of masks in the community for more information.
+The official government website has information for the general public on masks including what type of mask to use, when to wear masks and how to wear a face mask.

-- MSD has published Guidelines for the Family Violence and Sexual Violence workforce for COVID-19 Alert Level 4 and Level 3 (updated 12 August 2020).
+MSD has previously published Guidelines for the Family Violence and Sexual Violence workforce for COVID-19 Alert Level 4 and Level 3.
 The guidance is for the family violence and sexual violence crisis workers who provide support to victims/survivors during COVID-19.
 It covers how providers should operate during Alert Levels 3 and 4 while meeting health and safety expectations to keep staff and victims/survivors safe.

 TOAH-NNEST have produced remote therapy guidelines for practitioners offering therapeutic counselling to victim/survivors of sexual and domestic violence during the COVID-19 pandemic.
 The guidelines highlight the importance of keeping yourself safe, ensuring ethical practice and the maintenance of boundaries, and suggestions for platforms to use.